Aesop

 one possible way to solve the goal.
 For example, registering the constructors of

-type will generate a multi-rule that, given a goal with target A ∨ B
+the Or type will generate a multi-rule that, given a goal with target A ∨ B,

 Search Tree